 Quantum communications can be established at any scale, from a few metres, as in a quantum ATM machine, to hundreds of kilometres in an optical fibre network, or even thousands of kilometres in a satellite link.
 Each range presents its specific challenges and requires ad-hoc solutions.
 Coherently connecting quantum communications at different scales is also an elusive target for which there is not, to date, an effective solution.

-As part of a major expansion in experimental research and development at the York Centre for Quantum Technologies, three funded PhD studentships have been made available.
-In the three projects presented here, you will work to solve the specific challenges of each quantum communications segment and to make the solutions available at different scales.
+You will work to solve the specific challenges of each quantum communications segment and to make the solutions available at different scales.
 The key enabling technology will be a quantum repeater, which can replicate a quantum signal from one station to the next without altering its quantum content.
-The first effective quantum repeater came into existence in 2018 under the name of ‘Twin-Field Quantum Key Distribution’ (TF-QKD) and it has already been used to considerably extend the transmission range of QKD and its tolerance to lost photons.